isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 </div><!--close div for each button-->

 <div><!--div for each button-->
-<button class="accordion">Can I use Libby or OverDrive on Kindle, Kobo or Nook e-Readers?</button>
+<button class="accordion">Can I use Libby on Kindle, Kobo or Nook e-Readers?</button>
 <div class="panel">
   <div class="panel-text">
-  <p>NLB currently does not purchase and support eBooks in Kindle, Kobo or Nook formats as they are not officially available to the Singapore market.</p>
+  <p>NLB currently does not purchase and support eBooks in Kindle, Kobo or Nook formats.</p>
   <p>Format availability for eBooks is subject to the negotiations between OverDrive and the eReader companies, e.g. Amazon.
 NLB will purchase eBooks in the best formats that are available in Singapore.</p>
 <p>Hence, Libby and OverDrive are not supported on such eReaders in Singapore for now.</p>
 </div></div><!--close div for panel-->